Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization: Main Results

 \end{corollary}

-\begin{remark}[Design of CBFs] The checkable conditions for Lipschitz continuity of the optimal controller $u^*$ are analyzed in \cite{cbfdefine} which is a critical assumption to guarantee the feasibility of the proposed methods.
+\begin{remark}[Design of CBFs] The conditions for Lipschitz continuity of the optimal controller $u^*$ are analyzed in \cite{cbfdefine} which is a critical assumption to guarantee the feasibility of the proposed methods.
 When the relative degrees of barrier function $h(x)$ is higher than $1$, the exponential CBFs are effective to ensure safety as described in \cite{exponential_CBF}, which will be utilized in the simulations part of this paper.
 It is always hard to determine the appropriate CBFs for the control invariant set, which can significantly affect the performance of the CBF methods as well as the prediction-correction methods as shown in \cite{backup_cbf}, where a backup policy is introduced to tackle this issue.
-Besides, the Hamilton-based computation for reachability may help to improve the CBF methods \cite{HJ_reachability,cbf_reachibility}. \end{remark} \begin{remark}[Comparison of Two Methods] Although it is shown in Theorem \ref{theorem_convergance_gradient} that the minimum convergence rate of both dynamics are almost same, the convergence rate of gradient-based method in \eqref{gradient_convergence_rate} can be much larger than that of Newton-based method in \eqref{newton_convergence_rate} when $c$ is initialized small or the solutions approach to the constraints, i.e. when $\sum_{i = 1}^p A_i(x)/ c$ is large.
+Besides, the Hamilton-based computation for reachability may help to improve the CBF methods \cite{HJ_reachability,cbf_reachibility}. \end{remark} \begin{remark}[Comparison of Two Methods] Although it is shown in Theorem \ref{theorem_convergance_gradient} that the minimum convergence rates of both dynamics are almost the same, the convergence rate of the gradient-based method in \eqref{gradient_convergence_rate} can be much larger than that of Newton-based method in \eqref{newton_convergence_rate} when $c$ is initialized small or the solutions approach to the constraint boundaries, namely when $\sum_{i = 1}^p A_i(x)/ c$ is large.
 It can also increase the robustness as seen in \eqref{lyapunov_derivative_temp} when considering the term $\nabla_{yy} \phi(x, y)$.
-Note that Newton-based descent law is appropriate for originally unconstrained problem, while the barrier-based unconstrained problem \eqref{unconstrained_problem} with ill conditioned Hessian of $f_u(y,x,\vartheta)$, which is needed in the prediction terms, would not benefit the learning process.
-The exploration of the Hessian of $f_0(y, \varepsilon)$ to accelerate the learning process can be a promising task for efficient constrained optimization \cite{j2006numerical_convex}. {In addition, the gradient-based law can work well without prediction term if the evolution of system dynamics and external input is slow, then $\nabla_{x}\sigma(t)\dot x + \nabla_{\vartheta}\sigma(t) \dot \vartheta$ can be viewed as disturbances. } \end{remark}
+Note that Newton-based descent law is appropriate for the originally unconstrained problems, while the barrier-based unconstrained problem \eqref{unconstrained_problem} with ill-conditioned Hessian of $f_u(y,x,\vartheta)$, which is needed in the prediction terms, would not benefit the control process.
+The exploration of the Hessian of $f_0(y, \varepsilon)$ to accelerate the control process can be a promising task for efficient constrained optimization \cite{j2006numerical_convex}.
+In addition, the gradient-based law can work well without prediction term if the evolution of system dynamics and external input is slow, then $\nabla_{x}\sigma(t)\dot x + \nabla_{\vartheta}\sigma(t) \dot \vartheta$ can be viewed as disturbances. \end{remark}